nimiq/nimiq.github.io/tutorials/basics-1-consensus.md

 </body>
 ```

-And a function to put the word out:
+Add a function to put the word out:

 ```js
 function status(text) {